-Information about renewing your SQP status for 2017 was sent to all SQPs around the end of September, with reminders in late October.
+Information about renewing your SQP status for 2017 was sent to all SQPs around the end of September, with reminders in late October and again in November.
 Anyone wanting to continue to act as an SQP after 31 December 2016 should have paid their annual renewal fee or had it paid by their employer by 30 November 2016.
-VMD will be notified of those for whom no payment had been made.
+VMD was notified of those for whom no payment had been made.

 For any payments received after 30 November, the late fee for 2017 is £40 per SQP.
 To pay: